ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_ecosystem/theory/soil/litter_theory.md

 The situation is more complex for nitrogen and phosphorus, as both litter pools contain them.
-Furthermore, the division between metabolic and structural litter is a modelling convenience rather than a measurable split, so pool elemental proportions cannot be determined based on empirical data.
-Instead, following {cite:t}`kirschbaum_modelling_2002`, we assume that the nutrient concentrations of the inputs to a metabolic/structural pool pair always follow a fixed ratio,
+Furthermore, the division between metabolic and structural litter is a modelling convenience rather than an empirically measurable split.
+We use a simple relation (see above) to determine the fraction of the carbon mass flows to metabolic ($f_m$) and structural litter ($f_s$), while in theory this relation could be extended to also predict nitrogen and phosphorus flow, doing so would introduce a large number of parameters that cannot be estimated based on empirical data.
+So, in order to keep the number of unmeasurable parameters down, we assume (following {cite:t}`kirschbaum_modelling_2002`) that the nutrient concentrations of the inputs to a metabolic/structural pool pair always follow a fixed ratio,

 $$\rho = \frac{r_m}{r_s},$$